1. Why should I do an internship?

 - Prepare by researching the company and the position and think about the interview from the employer’s perspective.
 What are they looking for in a candidate and what kinds of questions will they ask to determine if you’re a good fit?

-This handout (click link for attachment) provides tips and advice for international students who wish to find a job or internship in the United States.
-The Office of Personal and Career Development provides tools, resources, and staff to partner with you in this process.
+This handout provides tips and advice for international students who wish to find an internship in the United States.
+The OPCD provides tools, resources, and staff to partner with you in this process.
 However, just as for American students, it is up to you to take control of and be responsible for your job search.
-During the entire search process, you must work closely with the Wake Forest Center for International Studies to ensure that you are working within the regulations required of your visa status, as the rules are constantly changing.
+During the entire search process, you must work closely with the Wake Forest Center for Global Programs and Studies to ensure that you are working within the regulations required of your visa status.